 I woke up to my predicament, palms sweating, at 9:30am when the customers and crafting ladies started rolling in.
 My book table was half-buried in the forest of more conventional booths: crocheted “Minion” hats, fleece blankets with tied fringes, hand-carved wooden crosses, and an assortment of other craft fair products.
 The vendor to my right was selling custom herbal tea blends and the vendor to my left, homemade jewelry.
-I could almost hear someone humming, “One of these things is not like the other…”
+I could almost hear my fifth grade teacher humming, “One of these things is not like the other…”

 That’s what I get for having bright ideas.

 The itch started a few weeks ago.
 I must have been looking for a break from the daily slog of work, parenting, and grinding out edits on Plague Runners , because I actually read the craft fair email advertisement before deleting it: “JSC Annual Holiday Bazaar,” it said.